top of page

 Calliandra californica 'Mexicali Rose'

-Design Strategies: Incorporating Red Flowering Plants in Desert Landscapes
+Design Strategies: Incorporating Red Flowering Plants in Desert Gardens

 When integrating red flowering plants for desert gardens like Tecoma 'Red Hot', consider these professional design approaches: